Dental - Toothache

 - Facial swelling.

 Patients with intermittent toothache not associated with the above signs of acute infection should be referred to an appropriate dental provider for non‐emergency dental management.
+PCH has a tertiary medical risk dental clinic but does not offer a general dental service.

 Management